bitextor/bitextor/docs/README.md

 ```

 Installing Bitextor using Conda will install all optional and mandatory dependencies.
 Unlike the other installation methods, you will will be able to run Bitextor using `bitextor` or `bitextor.sh` command instead of execute `/path/to/bitextor.sh`.
 If you have installed Conda in your home directory as it is by default, Bitextor installation will be in `$HOME/miniconda3/envs/YOUR_ENV/` (if Miniconda3), where Bitextor will reside in `bitextor` folder.

+Besides, if there is not a directory called `bitextor` in `/opt` (`$HOME` if cannot read/write `/opt` directory), a soft link will be created to make easier to access to the files.
+The same applies to Heritrix3, which will have a directory called `heritrix3` as well if possible.

 Currently we only support Linux x64 for Conda environment.